 male reproductive duct system

 The male reproductive duct system is part of the male reproductive system.
 Sperm cells pass through a series of ducts to reach the outside of the body.
 After they leave the testes, the sperm passes through the epididymis, ductus deferens, ejaculatory duct, and urethra.

 Sperm leave the testes through a series of efferent ducts that enter the epididymis.
-Each epididymis is a long (about 6 meters) tube that is tightly coiled to form a comma-shaped organ located along the superior and posterior margins of the testes.
+Each epididymis is a long (about 6 m) tube that is tightly coiled to form a comma-shaped organ located along the superior and posterior margins of the testes.
 When the sperm leave the testes, they are immature and incapable of fertilizing ova.
 They complete their maturation process and become fertile as they move through the epididymis.
 Mature sperm are stored in the lower portion, or tail, of the epididymis.

 The ductus deferens, also called vas deferens, is a fibromuscular tube that is continuous ( or contiguous) with the epididymis.
 It begins at the bottom (tail) of the epididymis then turns sharply upward along the posterior margin of the testes.
 The ductus deferens enters the abdominopelvic cavity through the inguinal canal and passes along the lateral pelvic wall.
 It crosses over the ureter and posterior portion of the urinary bladder, and then descends along the posterior wall of the bladder toward the prostate gland.
 Just before it reaches the prostate gland, each ductus deferens enlarges to form an ampulla.
 Sperm are stored in the proximal portion of the ductus deferens, near the epididymis, and peristaltic movements propel the sperm through the tube.